nworm/Design/README.md

 A WASM host might be a Xamarin.Forms WebView that loads the Wasm site and allows the more permanent access to a Sqlite storage.

 Also if working Ooui.Wasm Xamarin.Forms, you should be able to switch to Xamarin.Forms for Desktop / Mobile in a seemless way using the same ORM.

 ## Join if you want..

 This is just getting started, it might be just a simple tool, it might not endup anywhere or it might be just an inspirational discussion.
+Send me a message in gitter @juanfranblanco.

 ## Local Storage access